 Healthcare institutions are increasingly focused on engaging patients to be actively involved in their health and delivering a great experience throughout their stay in the hospital.
-Deploying iPad with patient-centred apps enables hospitals to enhance each step of the patient journey, from check-in through discharge.
-With third-party iPadOS apps, hospitals can empower patients to access their daily schedule, connect with their care team, track their progress, get educated on their treatment plan, order food and personalize their entertainment-putting patients at the centre of care.
+Deploying iPad with patient-centered apps enables hospitals to enhance each step of the patient journey, from check-in through discharge.
+With third-party iPadOS apps, hospitals can empower patients to access their daily schedule, connect with their care team, track their progress, get educated on their treatment plan, order food, and personalize their entertainment - putting patients in the center of their care.
 And with Apple TV in each room, institutions can enrich patients' experience by allowing them to stream movies from iPad to a larger screen using AirPlay.

-This Setup Guide offers guidance to the hospital IT staff who are configuring and deploying iPad for patients to use. iPad can be preconfigured with minimal setup so patients have access to iPadOS apps, and IT can use mobile device management (MDM) to protect patient data while also preserving a great user experience.
+This setup guide offers guidance to the hospital IT staff who are configuring and deploying iPad for patients to use. iPad can be preconfigured with minimal setup so that patients have access to iPadOS apps.
+And IT can use mobile device management (MDM) to protect patient data while also preserving a great user experience.
 Once a patient has been discharged, iPad can be securely wiped to remove all patient-generated data and reset to factory settings so it's ready for the next patient.

-A key decision when deploying iPad to patients is choosing between in-room and centralized storage of the device (described in the In-Room Storage and Centralized Storage sections).
+A key decision for organizations deploying iPad to patients is choosing between in-room and centralized storage of the device (described in the In-Room Storage and Centralized Storage sections).
 In-room storage is enabled by the over-the-air (OTA) wiping and resetting of iPad, which allows the device to stay in the patient's room at all times.
-Many hospitals prefer this deployment because it minimizes the work required of nurses or other staff members.
-Hospitals may also have compelling reasons for choosing centralized storage deployment, such as having fewer iPad devices than rooms or having staff or volunteers who are readily available to help keep track of devices as patients are admitted and discharged.
+Many hospitals prefer this deployment because it minimizes work for nurses or other staff members.
+Or hospitals may have compelling reasons for choosing centralized storage deployment, such as having fewer iPad devices than rooms or having staff or volunteers who are readily available to help keep track of devices as patients are admitted and discharged.